 I decided to start fairly formally with a solid structure.
 Two artists or makers would talk about an aspect of their practice for 20 minutes.
 It could be a method they use or a work completed.
 After this the group would discuss for 20 minutes what they’ve seen and how it might relate to their practice.
 With a break between artists the whole thing would be over in an hour and a half leaving plenty of time for informal chats afterwards.

-Stirchley Salon ran monthly for the first half year and is now occasional, run by myself and Jonny Graney at Artefact.
-Anyone is welcome to speak or even run their own with our help and it has become an important part of their programme.
+Stirchley Salon ran monthly for the first half year and then occasionally until the pandemic, run by myself and Jonny Graney at Artefact.
+Anyone was welcome to speak or even run their own with our help and it has become an important part of their programme.

-The logo for the salon comes from a painting of a reading of Voltaire’s L’Orphelin de la Chine in the salon of Madame Geoffrin, in front of a piece of graffiti that was very prevalent in Stirchley a couple of years ago.
+The logo for the salon comes from a painting of a reading of Voltaire’s L’Orphelin de la Chine in the salon of Madame Geoffrin, in front of a piece of graffiti that was very prevalent in Stirchley at the time.

 Here are some photos from salons past.